blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/hayabusa.md

 <img width="578" height="20" alt="image" src="https://github.com/user-attachments/assets/a1fe4145-6e22-4158-bb7f-01cb0e2f0fef" />

-- First thing we will do to start disecting the logs is to get some basic **metrics** to understand what system the logs came from, number of events, time range.
+- First thing we will do to start dissecting the logs is to get some basic **metrics** to understand what system the logs came from, number of events, time range.

 ```bash
 hayabusa log-metrics --file sysmon.evtx